teddywing/QWAZERTY/README.md

 Option-Shift).
 These emojis can be used for faster shortcuts.
 The single-key normal mode emoji can, for example, be bound to a frequent action, enabling access to functionality with a single button press.

-This layout is intended to make ISO keyboards more comfortable to use for Americans (and those who are accustomed to ANSI QWERTY keyboards).

 ## The Emoji Key